 Even though 24 percent of all South Koreans profess to be Christians, the Church has a problem.
 Young people are leaving in record numbers.
-“The Church is in crisis,” says Peter Lee, director of the Korea Campus Crusade for Christ’s Great Commission Training Center in Seoul.
+“The Church is in crisis,” says Peter Lee, director of the Korea Cru’s Great Commission Training Center in Seoul.
 “We have to think how we can turn the young people back to Jesus Christ.
 We have to do it now.”

 Christians are outnumbered only by a group calling themselves “non-religious.”
 Most of them are under 30 who are turning their backs on traditional religions and the Church.
 They perceive the Christian community as speaking harshly and being judgmental, known more by what they are against than by what they are for.

 Those tools include a series of short films both in English and in Korean that can be used to start spiritual conversations.
 Christians show the films to their friends and then ask questions.
 The films are packaged in a downloadable app.
 The centerpiece of the app is a 7-minute film called Sand Art.

 2 years ago, when Kyungsoo Oh, leader of Korea’s Virtually Led Movements, hired a sand artist to introduce “The Sand Art P4U” at the student summer conference opening ceremony.
 She drew the gospel story using sand to illustrate the text of Cru’s booklet, “Have you Heard of the Four Spiritual Laws?”

 The students responded so well to her artwork that Kyungsoo, having recently graduated from the New York Film Academy, wondered if he could find a way to combine art with a gospel presentation using film.

 He and his team spent the next year creating the film that shows the artist drawing pictures in sand while a narrator read the text of the Four Spiritual Laws and classical music played in the background.
 “I thought it would be more easier to tell the gospel that way,” Kyungsoo said.